FLOWER

-FLOWER is a flexible tool which can be adapted to many contexts.
-It can be either a pencil and paper exercise or an online one.
+FLOWER is a flexible tool that can be adapted to many scenarios and completed as a pencil and paper exercise or via our online app.
 It can be used individually, in small groups, or with a large group.
+Click the photo below to access the FLOWER app.

 FLOWER includes eight of the most important co-benefits we see in multisolving projects.
 The benefits that are present in a project are colored in, and the other benefits are left blank.
 In the center of a FLOWER diagram is “connection.”
 Whenever people, communities, and nature grow more connected, the center of the diagram is shaded.
 The other benefits include climate protection, health, jobs, and more.
 Participants in a FLOWER exercise also explore how each co-benefit could be shared equitably.